one page summary, useful for public meetings: oregon-highways.pdf

 Governor Kulongoski's "Transportation Vision Committee" released a report in November 2008 that called for $18 billion in new and expanded state highways.
 A couple of Portland based, foundation funded environmental groups were part of this committee, but they were merely window dressing to show that all points of view were supposedly considered.
 (1000 Friends, Oregon Environmental Council, Environment Oregon) If the "environmentalists" had a minority report to dissent from the highway promotion, they kept it very quiet.

 No substantial increases in transit systems (outside of Portland) were mentioned in the report.
-Portland's light rail expansion is a good thing, but far more money is being spent toward expanding the interstate highway network than public transit.
+Portland's light rail expansion is a good thing, but far more money is being spent toward expanding the highway network than public transit.

-Washington State is making some modest upgrades to the train tracks that the Amtrak Cascdes train uses to have better passenger rail service.
+Washington State is making modest upgrades to the train tracks that the Amtrak Cascdes train uses to have better passenger rail service.
 The Cascades train can go 200 kph (124 mph), making it the second fastest train in the country -- but the tracks are not able to handle it.
 Money planned to widen I-5 should be used to upgrade intercity passenger rail.

 2008 "Transportation Vision Report" - no longer on line